 In the realm of civic life, local and national communities daily negotiate the differences resulting from immigration, refugee movement, settlement, and indigenous claims to prior ownership and sovereignty.
 At the same time, communities increasingly recognize and negotiate a plethora of other intersecting and sometimes contrary differences.

 Going beyond multiculturalism at the local and national level, it may be possible in this moment to create a kind of ‘civic pluralism’, a new way of living in community based on multiple layers of sovereignty and multiple citizenship.
 Not only does this transcend the old civic—the nation-state of more or less interchangeable identical individuals and its legitimating rhetoric of nationalism.
 It also promises to move beyond trivializing and marginalizing forms of multiculturalism, and to address afresh the nature and forms of ‘human rights’.

-Difference sits deep in our consciousness, our epistemologies, our subjectivities and our means of production of meaning.
-No longer can we assume there to be a universal personality (normal or deviant but remediable), because the universal today a humanity of personalities emphatically in the plural (the range of our differences), and also in the multiple (the layered complexity of the differences within us—for every individual the unique intersection of attributes, the nature and sources of which may often be ascribed to groups and socialization).
-This bit of gender, that bit of race, the other bit of socio economic group—this is the stuff of our personalities in the plural and the multiple.
+Difference sits deep in our consciousness, our epistemologies, our subjectivities, and our means of production of meaning.
+No longer can we assume there to be a universal personality, either normal or deviant but remediable.
+What is universal today is a humanity of personalities in the plural (the full range of our differences) and in the multiple (the layered complexity of the differences within us).
+Every individual is a unique intersection of attributes whose nature and source may be ascribed to groups and socialization.
+This bit of gender, that bit of race, the other bit of socio-economic group—this is the stuff of our personalities in the plural and the multiple.
 Together, these manifest themselves as the complexity of our dispositions, our sensibilities, our identities.